angoca/log4db2/CONTRIBUTING.md

  * DB2 (edition, version, fixpack)
  * Utility (version)

-And explain what you do.
+And explain us what you did, what you git, and what you did not get.

 If you develop a new feature (bug fix, enhancement, etc.) and you want that feature be integrated in the project, please make sure you wrote some tests,